caballa/covenant/README.md

 except the last one.

-If we wrap the above example into a file test.cfg and try `build/tools/covenant test.cfg`, you should obtain:
+If we wrap the above example into a file test.cfg and try `covenant test.cfg`, you should obtain:

 `Finished after 5 cegar iterations.`

 ` UNSAT`

+Since covenant might not terminate, we provide a script `covenant-par` that runs in parallel several configurations (i.e., heuristics) and stops as soon as one of the them terminates:

+`my_install_dir/bin/covenant-par file`

 #People#